Skip to content

 HOSTSTACK_BASE_URL — optional override.
 Default https://hoststack.dev.

-HOSTSTACK_MCP_TRACE — set to 1 for NDJSON per-tool-call traces on stderr.
+HOSTSTACK_MCP_TRACE — set to 1 for NDJSON per-tool-call traces on stderr (local only, never sent to HostStack).